 Over the last two years Peter has appeared as soloist with the BBC Symphony, BBC National Orchestra of Wales, Ulster Orchestra, Thailand Philharmonic, Barcelona Wind Symphony, National Youth Brass Band and Lucerne Symphony Orchestras at major venues including L’Auditori Barcelona, the Barbican and Lucerne Concert Hall.

 During the 2017/18 season Peter undertakes tours of China and Colombia, gives recitals at Wigmore Hall and Bridgewater Hall and performs Takemitsu’s Fantasma Cantos II with BBC National Orchestra of Wales.
-He premieres a new work by Jack White commissioned by London Music Masters in collaboration with YCAT.
+He makes his debut in the US at the Spoleto Festival, and premieres a new work by Jack White commissioned by London Music Masters in collaboration with YCAT.
+Future engagements include the UK premiere of James MacMillan’s Trombone Concerto with the London Symphony Orchestra at the Barbican.

 Since winning BBC Young Musician, Peter has performed widely in Europe appearing as soloist with the Polish Chamber Orchestra at the Rheingau and Mecklenburg-Vorpommern Festivals in Germany, and at the European trombone festival The Slide Factory in Rotterdam.
 He has given recitals at major venues and festival throughout the UK and toured extensively in Australia and New Zealand.
 In 2010 his recording of the Gregson Concerto with the BBC Concert Orchestra was released by Chandos to critical acclaim.